dherault/serverless-offline/README.md

 All CLI options are optional:

 ```
---allowCache                Allows the code of lambda functions to cache if supported.
 --apiKey                    Defines the API key value to be used for endpoints marked as private Defaults to a random hash.
 --corsAllowHeaders          Used as default Access-Control-Allow-Headers header value for responses.
 Delimit multiple values with commas.
 Default: 'accept,content-type,x-api-key'
 --corsAllowOrigin           Used as default Access-Control-Allow-Origin header value for responses.
 Delimit multiple values with commas.
 Default: '*'